generalguy41/Windowfy/README.md

 2. Click the "Load Temporary Add-on" button.
 3. Navigate to and open the extension's directory and select any file inside the extension.

-If you make any changes to the extension's code, on the debugging page where you find the extension there should be a "Reload" button.
-Pressing that will reset the extension with all changes applied.

 ### Chrome:
 1. Open a new window, and in the URL bar, type: `chrome://extensions`.
 2. Toggle the "Developer Mode" switch in the upper right corner.
 3. Click the "Load Unpacked" button in the upper right corner.
 4. Navigate to and select the extension's directory.

+### Edge (Chromium version):
+1. Open a new window, and in the URL bar, type: `edge://extensions`.
+2. Toggle the "Developer Mode" switch in the bottom left corner.
+3. Click the "Load Unpacked" button beside the "Installed Extensions" text.
+4. Navigate to and select the extension's directory.

-If you make any changes to the extension's code, on the debugging page where you find the extension there should be a circular arrow that represents reload.
+If you make any changes to the extension's code, on the debugging page where you find the extension there should be a "Reload" button or circular arrow that represents reload.
 Pressing that will reset the extension with all changes applied.

-The extensions will be installed, and will stay installed until you restart the browser.
+The extensions will be installed, and will stay installed until you restart the browser (with exception for Edge, where extensions will remain even after restart).

 ## Known Issues